How to Sew Pointe Shoes

 Cutting off the Excess Thread

-Once you complete sewing one elastic edge, bind the thread end in a knot near the inside of the shoe.
+Once you complete sewing one resilient edge, bind the thread end in a knot near the inside of the footwear.
 Then, cut out the excess thread extending from the knot.

-• After stitching each elastic edge, you require threading your needle through a new 18-inch (46cm) strand.
+• After stitching each resilient edge, thread your needle through a new 18-inch (46cm) strand.

 Firm the other edge of the elastic band in the same manner